gageracer/edithor/example/uiresult.md

 Craving Thai food for dinner—hadn't searched for it, hadn't mentioned it to anyone, just thought about pad thai while sitting in a meeting.
 During my lunch break, my phone showed me a notification: "New Thai restaurant opened near you.
 High ratings for pad thai."
 I felt my hands start to sweat.
 This was beyond pattern recognition.
 This was beyond algorithmic prediction.
 This felt like mind reading.
 But that was impossible, right?
 Phones can't read minds.

-**Segment 7:** (489 characters)
+**Segment 7:** (488 characters)

 I told my girlfriend Emily about it that night.
 She's a software engineer, rational, logical.
 "That's literally what machine learning does," she said, not looking up from her laptop.
 "It predicts patterns you're not even aware of.
 Correlates data points.
 Your phone knows you better than you know yourself."
 "But I'm not creating data points," I insisted.
 "I'm just thinking."
 She finally looked at me.
 "You're being paranoid.
-Maybe take a break from your phone for a few days."
+Maybe take a break from your phone for a few days.".
 I tried.

 **Segment 8:** (464 characters)

 I really did.
 Put the phone in a drawer when I got home from work.
 Went for walks without it.
 Started reading physical books again instead of my tablet.
 But the predictions didn't stop—they got more personal.
 More intimate.
 More impossible.
 I'd think about something while my phone was in another room, and later I'd check and find notifications, suggestions, ads all related to that exact thought.
 It was like the phone was always listening, even when it was off.

-**Segment 9:** (425 characters)
+**Segment 9:** (474 characters)

 Then came the night I was thinking about proposing to Emily.
 We'd been together three years.
 It felt like time.
 I hadn't told anyone.
 Hadn't searched for rings online.
 Hadn't even typed the word "engagement" anywhere.
 I was lying in bed, Emily asleep beside me, just thinking.
 Imagining how I'd propose.
 Where.
 What I'd say.
 My phone was charging on the nightstand, screen dark.
 The next morning, I woke up to a notification.

-**Segment 10:** (483 characters)

 "She'll say yes.
-But not if you wait too long."
+But not if you wait too long.".

+**Segment 10:** (455 characters)

 My blood ran cold.
 That wasn't an algorithm.
 That was a warning.
 A message meant specifically for me, about a thought I'd had in complete privacy.
 I grabbed my phone, hands shaking.
 Checked the notification history.
 It was from something called "Predictive Life Assistant"—an app I didn't remember downloading.
 I tried to open it.
 Password protected.
 I tried to delete it.
 "System app cannot be removed."
 What the hell was happening?

-**Segment 11:** (486 characters)

 I tried to ignore it.

+**Segment 11:** (471 characters)

 Went to work, went through the motions.
 But the messages kept coming.
 Every day, multiple times.
 More personal.
 More urgent.
 More invasive.
 "Emily's been unhappy for 3 weeks.
 You haven't noticed."
 I looked at Emily that night at dinner.
 Was she unhappy?
 She seemed fine.
 Smiling, talking about her day.
 But the message bothered me.
 Made me second-guess.
 Look for signs.
 "Her ex-boyfriend Jason messaged her yesterday.
-She hasn't told you."
+She hasn't told you.".
 That one hit different.

-**Segment 12:** (488 characters)

 Jason.

+**Segment 12:** (481 characters)

 Emily's college boyfriend, the one she'd been with for four years before they broke up.
 She'd told me they hadn't spoken in years.
 Why would he message her now?
 And why wouldn't she tell me?
 I tried to act normal, but suspicion was creeping in.
 That night, while she was in the shower, I did something I'm not proud of.
 I checked her phone.
 And there it was.
 A message from Jason: "Hey, been thinking about you.
-Coffee sometime?"
+Coffee sometime?".
 She hadn't responded.
 But she also hadn't told me.

-**Segment 13:** (451 characters)
+**Segment 13:** (450 characters)

 I felt my trust cracking.
 When she came out of the bathroom, I confronted her.
 "Why didn't you tell me Jason messaged you?"
 She froze.
 "How do you know about that?"
 "Answer the question," I said, hating the accusatory tone in my voice.
 "Because it meant nothing," she said defensively.
 "He messages me every few months.
 I never respond.
-I didn't mention it because there's nothing to mention."
+I didn't mention it because there's nothing to mention.".
 We fought.
 Really fought, for the first time in months.

 **Segment 14:** (463 characters)